tytydraco/yessleep/out/How_to_Break_Up_Gracefully.md

 If we meet up with friends then we all talk normally and behave like normal people.
 We both seem slightly embarrassed by the other at times.
 I notice that she has no attention span and interrupts or changes topics a lot when people are talking.
 I try to make up for it by being a very attentive listener who steers the topic back on track.
 I sometimes get too drunk and then she’s embarrassed.
 Sometimes we do ok.

 However, when we’re alone drinking, we sometimes reach a point of drunkenness where we actually start talking.
 Half the time we end up fighting.
-Half the time we end up enjoying ourselves a little, and sometimes it even ends with good talk or even sex.
+Half the time we end up enjoying ourselves a little, and sometimes it even ends in a good convo or even sex.
 Each time is a gamble, where will it take me, where will it take her, and what are the chances we meet in the same, good enough mindset?

 Well, I thought the next outing would be a good time to break up with her as it’s virtually the only time we are capable of having a real conversation.